utrad-ical/circus-docs/docs/cs/execution.md

 A CIRCUS CS Plug-in is a Docker image.
 This means you can use any programming language or runtime to develop your plug-in.

-When a CS job is started, the CIRCUS CS system will create a container and runs the process specified in your Dockerfile.
+When a CS job is started, the CIRCUS CS system will create a container and runs the main process specified in your Dockerfile.
 The main application in your container will read and process the input image, and write the processed results into a file.

 ## Input of Your Plug-in

-Your plug-in will be invoked with an external directory mounted to `/circus/in`.
-This directory contains the following files.
+Your plug-in will be invoked with an external directory mounted to `/circus`.
+This directory contains the following directories and files.

 ```
-📂/circus (mounted to container's root)
+📂/circus/ (mounted to container's root)
-    📂/in
+    📂in/
         0.mhd
         0.raw
         0.json